ajarbuckle23/Food_Access_Program/README.md

 4) What is the projected impact of this program?

 ## Data Sources
 I was given two sources of data to inform my analysis: census tract-level data from the CDC and the USDA's Food Environment Atlas.
-I then sought out an additional dataset, a custom-built Census race and ethnicitiy dataset for the counties I ended up selecting for the program to be deployed in.
+I then sought out an additional dataset: a custom-built Census race and ethnicitiy dataset for the counties I ended up selecting for the program to be deployed in.
 I also used two papers to obtain figures that informed my projections for program engagement and impact.
 Below is a descipription of each source:

 **500 Cities: Census Tract-level Data**